Q: Do I have to know how to fly airplanes before I can learn to fly a helicopter?

-A: When using your benefits at a vocational school you will be required to pay for your private license and then you will receive up $12,000 per academic year for the balance of your training.
-When using your benefits through a private College Degree Program such as Charter College you will be required to pay for your private license and then you will receive up to $24,000 per academic year for the balance of your training.
+A: When using your benefits at a vocational school you will be required to pay for your private license and then you will be eligible to receive up to $15,497 per academic year for the balance of your training.

 Q: Will I receive a housing allowance while in school